alisakova/project-lvl1-s316/README.md

 Is this number is even?
 -----------------------------------
-_The even number divisible by zero without a modulo_
 * **How to play?** `brain-even`
 * **How to answer?** You should write in your terminal 'yes' or 'no'.